Are you a trial participant. Get social with your collards! #collards #heirloomcollards #heirloomcollardproject #collardtrials #croptrials #seedsaving

 Below are the twenty varieties selected for the 2020 trial.
-We have eight full trial sites, which you can learn more about below the variety profiles, but we also have hundreds of community scientiests growing a randomly selected sets of three.
+We had eight full trial sites, which you can learn more about below the variety profiles, but we also had hundreds of community scientists growing a randomly selected sets of three.
 If you’re growing any of these varieties, feel free to click on the collard and share your experiences in the comments.

-A small number of farms and organizations around the country are also conducting full grow outs of all 20 varieties.
+A small number of farms and organizations around the country conducted full grow outs of all 20 varieties.
 Below you can see who these are and follow their larger trials.

 A crop trialing non-profit celebrating diversity in food and farming.